dbt-labs/docs.getdbt.com/website/docs/faqs/project/define-a-column-type.md

 ---
 title: How do I define a column type?
-Description: "Using cast function to define a column type"
+description: "Using cast function to define a column type"
 sidebar_label: 'How to define a column type'
 id: define-a-column-type